CHAPTER FIVE - GODFATHER OF THE UNDERWORLD

 People died?
 Oh, my God!
 I’ve got to get out of here!
 I’ve got to get home!
 And then I can forget all this!

 He curled forward and hustled away.
 How had he gone from selling dragon plushies to being a dragon?
 How had he gone from having a really good day to this?
 He was hunted.
 He was alone.
 He had no idea what he was going to do!

 First things first.
-Breathed.
+Breathe.
 Second thing, figure out how to get out of here.

 There were three ways out of the Below.
 The first was to simply go outside through the Gash and walk or catch a ride up the winding roads to the higher levels of Reach.
-But that wasn’t possible for him, because a very angry black dragon was sitting out there.
-He tried to imagine sauntering past Valerius and a cold well opened up in his stomach.
+But that wasn’t possible for him, because a very angry Black Dragon was sitting out there.
+He imagined sauntering past Valerius and a cold well opened up in his stomach.
 He wanted to stay as far away from the Dragon King as possible.
-He wasn’t sure if Valerius could tell that he was a Dragon Shifter, too.
-Maybe he would smell different.
-Even though there seemed to be a disagreement between Valerius and Raziel, which must be the name of his Spirit.
-Which was so crazy in and of itself, because he had never heard that the Spirits were separate entities after the joining who could just take over.
+He wasn’t sure if Valerius could tell that he was a Dragon Shifter, too, just by sight.
+Or maybe he would smell different.
+Even though there seemed to be a disagreement between Valerius and Raziel--which must be the name of his Spirit--about killing him, he wasn't ready to trust that Valerius would win out.
+A disagreement between a Spirit and its human host was crazy in and of itself.
+He had never heard that the Spirits were separate entities after the joining who could just take over.

 What’s your name?
 He asked the Spirit inside of him.

 He didn’t know if he was imagining this or not.
 But when he thought of the Spirit, he could see it in his mind.
 The white dragon was asleep, curled in a ball, head tucked beneath one wing with the tail wound around its body.
 The Spirit did not answer him though one of its ears flickered when he spoke.